-If you’re planning on going on a family holiday to France this year, and thinking of riding bikes whilst you’re there, make note of a new law that comes into effect from 22nd March this year.
+If you’re planning on going on a family holiday to France this year, and thinking of riding bikes whilst you’re there, make note of a new law that comes into effect from 22nd March 2017.

 All children aged under 12, whether riding their own bike, or being transported on an adults bike, must wear a cycle helmet.
 This will apply to French residents and visitors, including tourists.

 Fines for non-compliance with the new cycle helmet law are €135, which is just over £115, (although this may be reduced to €90 if you pay within a quick timeframe).
 The fines will be levied on the adult accompanying or carrying a child on their bike, when the child is not wearing a cycle helmet.